nickvence/nickvence.github.io/pages/predicting-cell-phase.rst

 The procedure:

 - Stain cell DNA *and* one phase.
-- Image worms in `confocal microscope`.
+- Image worms in a `confocal microscope`_.
 - Segment the image into individual cells.
-- Run a variety of image processing filter on microscopy images to create a feature vector.
+- Run a variety of image processing filters on the microscopy image to create a feature vector.
-- Partition data into a training set and validation set.
+- Partition data into training, validation, and sets.
-- Train support vector machine on the training set.
+- Train a support vector machine on the training set.
+- Optimize parameters on the validation set.
-- Determine accuracy on the validation set.
+- Test its accuracy on the test set.

-This code was a case study in poor programming practices:
+The code I inherited was a case study in poor programming practices:

 - No documentation
 - Poor indentation
 - Rampant redundancy
-- Fragile: adding a database selection criteria required editing nearly every file in the project.
+- Fragile: adding changing the database selection criteria required modifying nearly every file in the project.
 - Matlab was a poor choice of languages for an image database and supervised learning.
 - Database key uniqueness issues

-During my limited time, I made some improvements:
+During my limited time on the project, I made the following improvements:

 - Created git repository
 - Improved directory structure: source code, data, documentation